-To all the horsey lads and ladies heading off to experience all the joys of higher education, this one’s for you.
+To all the horsey lads and ladies who now find themselves experiencing all the joys of higher education, this one’s for you.

 1. Night out followed by 9am lecture?
 No problem